Science, industry and government seek solution to grid congestion via large-scale living lab on TU/e campus

 True partnership proved elusive until we found a more receptive community in the Brainport region.

 We strongly believe in an open environment for research and development.
-Our efforts to collaborate with universities and companies across and beyond Europe, however, met with limited success.
+Our efforts to collaborate with universities and companies across and beyond Europe, however have been met with limited success.
 True partnership proved elusive until we found a more receptive community in the Brainport region.
-It shares a work and research philosophy similar to our own company’s, plus communication is direct and efficient, enabling us to quickly and easily connect with each other.
+This shares a work and research philosophy similar to our own company’s, plus communication is direct and efficient, enabling us to quickly and easily connect with each other.
 This welcoming atmosphere was pivotal when Wim Zeiler, a former colleague now with Eindhoven University of Technology and still an advisor at Kropman, introduced us to the Eindhoven Engine OpenCall.
 Recognizing its potential to foster meaningful partnerships, we eagerly seized this opportunity.

 Eindhoven Engine’s OpenCall: A Catalyst for Collaboration